brstrutt/PersonalWebsite/README.md

 - Install `docker` and `docker-compose-plugin`
 - Open the folder in VSCode
 - Reopen folder in container, using the green button in the bottom left, or the notification in the bottom right
+- You should be able to navigate to the website by going to [localhost:8080](http://localhost:8080/) in a browser